yuanpeixuan/MyWeb/content/authors/peixuan/_index.md

 - Visitors
 ---

-Welcome to my website.
-I am a PhD candidate in Finance at Rutgers Business School, Rutgers University.
-My research agenda broadly falls within the field of asset pricing.
-My primary research focuses on derivatives pricing, market anomalies and machine learning.
-I am on the job market and will be available for interviews during the 2020-2021 academic year.
+I am currently an assistant professor of Finance at the School of Finance, Renmin University of Finance.